Best Individualized Acne Treatments Available in NYC by a World-Renowned, Board-Certified Dermatologist

-There are low dose time released antibiotics that can be taken orally that are effective.
-There are also acne antibiotics that specifically target just acne such as Sarecycline, that isn’t used to treat anything else. .
-If the acne is very severe then Isotretinoin can be used.
+There are low-dose-time released antibiotics that can be taken orally that are effective.
+There are also acne antibiotics that specifically target just acne, such as Sarecycline, which isn’t used to treat anything else.
+If the acne is very severe, then Accutane (Isotretinoin) can be used.
 This is prescription medication that is taken twice daily by mouth for 20 weeks.
 It is usually used to treat severe cystic acne.
 It is very effective but does have side effects that Dr Jaliman will discuss with you.
 It is an excellent treatment if the severity of your condition warrants it.
 Many patients see improvement after 2-3 months of treatment.

-Women can be treated with birth control pills or spironolactone which is a hormone blocker.
+Women can be treated with birth control pills or spironolactone, which is a hormone blocker pill.

 It is important to tell your dermatologist if you are taking birth control pills.
 Some birth control pills make acne worse and some make it better.
 There are some birth control pills that have FDA approval to improve acne.
 These include Estrostep, Ortho Tri-Cyclen and Yaz.

-Medical facials can be used to clear out the pores of acne.
+Medical facials can be used to clean out the pores of acne.
 This is called extraction.
 It is used for whiteheads and blackheads.
 Injections of hydrocortisone can be used for the cysts.

 Light peels containing salicylic acid can be very helpful for acne as the acid helps unclog pores.
 This is good to exfoliate the dead surface skin cells.
-It is also helpful for dark spots which can remain from acne.
-The Skinmedica Illuminize peel is a safe and effective peel that we use in our office for acne prone skin.
+It is also also helpful for dark spots which can remain from acne.
+The Skinmedica Illuminize peel is a safe and effective peel that we use in our office for acne-prone skin.

-Microdermabrasion can be helpful for the hyperpigmentation as well as for de-bumping the skin.
+Microdermabrasion can be helpful for hyperpigmentation as well as for de-bumping the skin.

 Blue light and red light treatments are very effective for acne.
-They help to destroy the P acnes bacteria and also help to decrease the inflammation in the skin.
+They help to destroy the p. acnes bacteria and also help to decrease the inflammation in the skin.
 It usually takes approximately 4-6 treatments.

 It is better to treat your acne earlier to prevent scarring and other permanent damage to the deeper layers of the skin.

 Call board certified dermatologist Dr Debra Jaliman to schedule an appointment.
 Our phone number is 212-517-8855.
 We participate with many insurance companies.
 Your office visits and prescriptions may be totally or partially covered depending upon your plan.
 Microdermabrasion, peels, and lasers will not be covered.